 - Caffeine – Coffee beans, coffee grounds, tea and soda.
 The effects of caffeine can cause cardiac distress, hyperactivity and possible cardiac arrest.

-- Dried beans – Uncooked beans can be a choking hazard but they also contain a toxin called hemaglutin.
+- Dried beans – Uncooked beans can be a choking hazard but they also contain a dangerous toxin called hemaglutin.

 - Fruit seeds – The seeds from apples, cherries, peaches, apricots and pears can contain trace amounts of cyanide.